 The 2009 presidential and provincial elections were anticipated to represent an important step in Afghanistan's political development-they are the first post-Taliban elections that were run by the Afghan government itself.
 Special Representative Ambassador Richard Holbrooke said at a public forum on August 12, 2009, that the elections were key to legitimizing the Afghan government, no matter who wins.
-Yet, because of the widespread fraud identified by Afghanistan's U.N.-appointed "Elections Complaints Commission" in the first round of the elections, the process has not necessarily produced a legitimate government and might still set off some violence between some of Afghanistan's different ethnicities.
-The marred elections process has been a major factor in a September-November 2009 high-level U.S. strategy reevaluation because of the centrality of a credible, legitimate partner Afghan government to U.S. strategy.
+Yet, because of the widespread fraud identified by Afghanistan's U.N.-appointed "Elections Complaints Commission" in the first round of the elections, the process has not necessarily produced a legitimate government.
+The marred elections process was a factor in a September-November 2009 high-level U.S. strategy reevaluation because of the centrality of a credible, legitimate partner Afghan government to U.S. strategy.
 An extended discussion of the elections is contained in CRS Report RS21922, Afghanistan: Politics, Elections, and Government Performance, by Kenneth Katzman.

 On October 20, 2009, the ECC determined, based on its investigation, that about 1 million Karzai votes, and about 200,000 Abdullah votes, were considered fraudulent and were deducted from their totals.
-The final, certified, results of the first round were as follows: Karzai-49.67% (according to the IEC; with a slightly lower total of about 48% according to the ECC determination); and Abdullah-30.59%, with much smaller totals for other candidates.13
+The final, certified, results of the first round were as follows: Karzai-49.67% (according to the IEC; with a slightly lower total of about 48% according to the ECC determination); and Abdullah-30.59%, with much smaller totals for other candidates.

-During October 16-20, 2009, U.S. and international officials, including visiting Senator John Kerry, met repeatedly with Karzai to attempt to persuade him to acknowledge that his vote total did not legitimately exceed the 50%+ threshold to claim a first round victory.
 On October 21, 2009, the IEC accepted the ECC findings and Karzai conceded the need for a runoff election.
 A date was set as November 7.
 2009.
-On November 1, 2009 Dr. Abdullah said he would not compete in the runoff, asserting that the problems that plagued the first round would likely recur in a run-off.
+On November 1, 2009, Dr. Abdullah said he would not compete in the runoff, asserting that the problems that plagued the first round would likely recur in a run-off.
 On November 2, 2009, the IEC issued a statement saying that, by consensus, the body had determined that Karzai, being the only candidate remaining in a two-person runoff, should be declared the winner and the second round not held.
-The United States, U.N.
-Secretary General Ban Ki Moon (visiting Kabul), and several governments congratulated Karzai on the victory.
-U.S. and international officials, particularly British Prime Minister Gordon Brown, publicly called on Karzai to choose his next cabinet based on competence, merit, and dedication to curbing corruption, and indicated that some continued international participation in the security mission in Afghanistan might be contingent on his doing so.
 Karzai was inaugurated on November 19, with Secretary of State Clinton in attendance; she and other senior officials subsequently praised his speech for announcing specific new measures to combat corruption.